Updated on 7/01/2026

 - Responsive customer support.

-- The ceramic drawer & plate wipe clean easily (labeled dishwasher-safe, but handwashing is best to prolong the coating).
+- Ceramic drawer & plate wipe clean easily; handwashing is best for coating life.

-- The shallow (~2″) basket limits tall foods & the powerful fan can blow loose toppings.
+- Its powerful fan can blow loose toppings.

-- Greasy foods (bacon, burgers, etc.) can smoke; you may need to pause to drain or use gentler presets.
+- Greasy foods like bacon or burgers can smoke because the top element sits close; you may need to pause to drain fat or use gentler presets.

 - Expensive.